 Working with Traders

 All of our Traders and Caterers are requested not to use any polystyrene packaging, cups or plates and are asked to use washable or biodegradable plates, cups and wooden utensils.
-Polybags are discouraged in favour of paper bags and where poly is used it should be re-used i.e. from local supermarket.
+Poly bags are discouraged in favour of paper bags and where poly is used it should be re-used i.e. from local supermarket.
 Tea, coffee, chocolate and fresh fruit should be from Fairtrade and ethical sources.
 Private diesel generators on Trader and Caterer stalls are not allowed.
-All waste food is collected for composting and tins, cardboard, glass and plastics are recycled as with our public areas.
+Any edible leftover food will be collected from the site and distributed to the needy and tins, cardboard, glass and plastics are recycled as with our public areas.

-For many years Towersey has used mains power and red diesel generators – in 2015 we venture into the world of Biodiesel, Solar, Wind and Hi-brid Power units.
-We intend to make a gradual change over the next few years and supply our Traders, Caterers, Workshops and Stages with these sustainable alternative energy supplies.
+For many years Towersey has used mains power and red diesel generators – in 2015 we ventured into the world of Biodiesel, Solar, Wind and Hi-brid Power units.
+We intend to continue this campaign and make a gradual change over the next few years to supply our Traders, Caterers, Workshops and Stages with these sustainable alternative energy supplies.

 Before you turn on the tap, do you really need all of that water?
 Always get it into a container; take it back to your tent.
 Never leave the tap running without a container underneath it.
 When you have finished, make sure the tap is turned off properly.
-We thanks you for doing you bit and using as little water as possible!
+We thank you for doing your bit and using as little water as possible!